• Skip to main content

 Exercise Balanced with Rest

 Regular, gentle exercise is important to maintain joint function and will help with pain management.
 While physical therapy can be very beneficial, there are a lot of exercises that you can do at home.
 Water exercise is an exceptional way to increase joint movement, while minimizing stress on the joint.
 Bicycling is another excellent choice.
 Isometric exercises, which improve muscle strength and support joint function, involve contraction of muscles without joint movement.
 For instance, holding a plank position allows the contraction of multiple muscle groups, while avoiding undue stress on any one joint.
 Another important way to protect your joints is to strengthen the muscles around them by performing weight-bearing exercise.
 To start out, it is best that you perform exercises that use your own body weight, such as squats, calf raises, lunges or push-ups.
 It has been found that moderate to vigorous exercise, at least three times per week, can lead to marked improvement in joint pain.
-But remember, before starting any exercise program, you should discuss it with your doctor.
+But remember, before starting any exercise program, you should discuss it with your family medicine provider.

 As helpful as exercise is to joint health, it is important to not overdo it.
 Listen to your body.
 If something is painful, stop.
 Also, if you find your joint pain increases throughout the day as a result of normal activities, stop and take a break.
 Rest will often result in a decrease or resolution of pain.
 And, make sure you are getting adequate amounts of sleep at night.